MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/Develop/mip/class_mip_label.md

- public const std::string& GetName() const  |  Get the label name. public const std::string& GetDescription() const  |  Get the label description. public const std::string& GetColor() const  |  Get the color the label should be displayed. public const std::string& GetOrder() const  |  Get the Order of the label. public const std::string& GetTooltip() const  |  Get the tooltip description of the label. public bool IsActive() const  |  Gets a boolean signaling if the label is active. public std::weak_ptr<Label> GetParent() const  |  Get the parent label.
+ public const std::string& GetName() const  |  Get the label name. public const std::string& GetDescription() const  |  Get the label description. public const std::string& GetColor() const  |  Get the color the label should be displayed. public int GetSensitivity() const  |  Get the Sensitivity of the label. public const std::string& GetTooltip() const  |  Get the tooltip description of the label. public bool IsActive() const  |  Gets a boolean signaling if the label is active. public std::weak_ptr<Label> GetParent() const  |  Get the parent label.